-All mural paintings or custom illustration work needs a clarified design brief to have the project run smoothly.
+All mural paintings or custom illustration work needs a clarified design brief.
+By clarifying this it will help to give a clear path to the work to be done.

 In general, these following steps need to be taken for the project to roll smoothly.